timeisgolden/capacitor-reactjs-template/README.md

 Now your mobile app is pointing to the local server running and you basically have live-reload working.
 I am certain there is another approach, but like I said I don't use it often enough.
 Hopefully, this gets you moving

 **REMEMBER**
-remove the edit to the `capacitor.config.ts` before deploying to production otherwise the app will be looking for the local server to run the app !!
+remove the edit to the `capacitor.config.ts` and `vite.config.ts` before deploying to production otherwise the app will be looking for the local server to run the app !!